shyamal31/units_converter_extension/README.md

 ## Troubleshooting

-If you encounter any issues during the installation process, feel free to reach out to our contact our support team at [unit.convertor.help@gmail.com](mailto:unit.convertor.help@gmail.com).
+If you encounter any issues during any stage of extension use or you encounter any development-related issues, feel free to reach out to our contact our support team at [unit.convertor.help@gmail.com](mailto:unit.convertor.help@gmail.com).

 # Contributors